golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-backup.md

 ## Verify the resultant keystore file

 Once the file is created, examine its contents and ensure that the `address` property in it is identical to the address of your node's Ethereum address.
-Normally there's no reason for this field to differ - but treat this step as a redundant check to ensure that you have backed up what you intended to back up.
+Normally there's no reason for this field to differ, but treat this step as a redundant check to ensure that you have backed up what you intended to back up.

 To make it easier, here's a possible check: